investment insights

 More support was announced for the struggling real estate sector.
 In order to reduce the inventory of unsold homes, the PBOC adjusted the terms of its loan support facility to make it more attractive for local state-owned enterprises to buy unsold homes directly.
 Authorities will also allow the earlier refinancing of existing mortgages, although on a slightly smaller scale than earlier media reports had suggested.
 The downpayment ratio for second homes was also lowered from 25% to 15%.
 Six major banks were promised a boost to their capital.

 The new support scheme for equity markets was a positive surprise.
-The PBOC has created a swap facility worth 500 billion yuan (CNY), or the equivalent of just over USD 70 bn.
+The PBOC has created a swap facility worth 500 billion yuan (CNY), or the equivalent of just over USD 70 billion.
 Institutional investors including asset managers, funds and insurers can pledge various risk assets as collateral for highly liquid assets, to boost their capacity to buy stocks.
 This announcement was accompanied by a new facility worth CNY 300 billion, where loans can be used to fund stock buybacks.
 During the press conference, policymakers hinted at the re-launch of a state-backed market stabilisation fund.

 While the individual measures may seem limited, and resemble those tried before, there was a sense of urgency in their simultaneous announcements.
 This was a strong attempt to boost flagging investor sentiment.
 Against profoundly depressed expectations, it could challenge overwhelmingly negative investor positioning.
 Pressure on the yuan is easing and creating some manoeuvring room for the PBOC to augment its liquidity provision.